quantDP/website/source/index.md

 hide-toc: true
 myst:
   html_meta:
     "description lang=en": "Empowering quants and researchers with free access to high-quality institutional market data.
-Our developer-friendly API and freely available flat files facilitate the creation of exceptional financial models."
+We offer a developer-friendly API and freely available flat files."
 ---

 # quantDP
 ---
 **We're on a mission to make high-quality institutional market data accessible to all.
-Our platform freely provides flat files through our developer-friendly API, enabling thousands of quants and researchers to build amazing financial models.**
+Our platform freely provides flat files through a developer-friendly API..**